-Assertion and Reason:
+Assertion And Reason

-Direction: In the following questions, a statements of Assertion (A) is followed by a statement of Reason (R).
-Mark the correct choices

-- (A) Both Assertion (A) and Reason (R) are true, and Reason (R) is the correct explanation of assertion (A). - (B) Both Assertion (A) and Reason (R) are true, but Reason (R) is not the correct explanation of Assertion (A). - (C) Assertion (A) is true, but Reason (R) is false. - (D) Assertion (A) is false, but Reason (R) is true. - Assertion (A): The Balance Sheet is a list of Assets & Liabilities of the company presented the specified format for the year ended on that date.
-Reason (R): The Balance Sheet is a statement of assets and liabilities of the company as of that day. - 2.
-Assertion (A): Balance Sheet and statement of profit & loss show the line items and details there of are given in the notes to accounts.
+- A) Both A and R are correct and R is the correct explanation A. - B) Both A and R are correct, but R is not the correct explanation - C) A is correct but R is incorrect - D) A is incorrect but R is correct - 13.
+Assertion (A): Financial statements Analysis determiners efficiency of the management.

+Reason (R): Financial statement Analysis helps in inter-firm and intre firm comparison.

+14. Assertion (A): Balance sheet and statement of profits and loss show the line items and details there of are given in the notes to accounts.

-Reason (R): The companies Act, 2013 has prescribed so far an easy understanding of the financial statements.
+Reason (R): The companies Act, 2013 has prescribed so for an easy understanding of the financial statements.